What good are spiders?

 Spider silk is the strongest known natural fibre, stronger than steel and able to stretch up to 50% its own length.
 No artificial material comes close to matching this, and if humans could artificially replicate spider silk it would revolutionise material science – everything from civil engineering to clothing to medicine.

-3. The Social Huntsman (Delena cancerides)
+4. The Social Huntsman (Delena cancerides)

-Spiders can push the boundaries of what biologists think is possible.
-Social Huntsmans have made us rethink about which animals can be social, and even what sociality means.
-Sociality in this species probably evolved when Australia dried out in the distant past, rendering hiding places under bark very scarce.
+Sociality in this species probably evolved when Australia dried out in the distance past, rendering hiding places under bark very scarce.

 Rather than leaving the original nest at an early age and being unable to compete for limited housing, the spiders evolved to leave home fully grown, big and strong enough to take over and defend new nesting sites.
-This meant they had to be able to get along with their siblings – up to 300 of them under a single piece of bark.

 A great range Victorian, Australian and exotic spiders are on display every day in the Bugs Alive! exhibition at Melbourne Museum.